colosseum-wiot/user-documentation/docs/source/user_guide/colosseum_wiki/usrps.rst

 Please never flash the USRPs over Ethernet (i.e. using the uhd_image_loader utility).
 There is no method to power cycle the USRPs, so flashing over Ethernet will not change the FPGA image you are running.

-For more information on accessing the FPGA (including the only supported flashing procedure), see `USRP FPGAs <https://colosseumneu.freshdesk.com/support/solutions/articles/61000253374-usrp-fpgas>`_.
+For more information on accessing the FPGA (including the only supported flashing procedure), see :doc:`USRP FPGAs <usrp_fpgas>`.